milt0r/HTB-Write-ups/docs/forest.md

 ### Kerberos Pre-auth

-I recall in my Active Directory days *rarely* seeing applications running on systems in enterprise enviorments that required this to be turned off for accounts.
-In all of the AD risk assessments I performed over the years, I think I saw just a handfull of environments with pre-auth disabled.
-Why's it important?

-**TL;DR:** It prevents offline attacks against the TGT.
+In the two or so years I performed AD risk assessments, I only remember seeing this disabled a handful of times.
+Normally there was some excuse about an "old application."

 When pre-auth is enabled, the Key Distribution Center (KDC) challenges the client to use their password hash to encrypt a timestamp.
 If the KDC, having a copy of the user's password hash, can decrypt and validate that it's within the acceptable range (default +/- five minutes), it'll respond with the ticket-granting ticket (TGT).
 The TGT is encrypted with the user's password hash.
-The client can decrypt the TGT only if it has the password.
+The client can decrypt the TGT only if it has the password hash.

 If we disable the pre-authentication requirement, the KDC returns the TGT to the caller.
-This means that any attacker can get the TGT and attempt to crack the password offline, which is what we accomplished here.
+This means that any attacker can get the TGT and attempt to crack the password offline, which is what was accomplished here.

 ## Privilege Escalation